gilesknap/IaC-at-home/nas/01-dnsmasq/README.md

 # Dnsmasq

+EXPERIMENTAL ONLY - this section was to prove that RASPI can be PXE booted and dnsmasq is not part of the final solution.

 This is inserted between the LAN and the upstream DNS servers.
 For the purposes of this exercise it allows us to: